Master of Science Degree

 You can select either a more traditional research thesis option or a non-thesis option.
 Classes are small and provide extensive interaction with the instructor.
 The thesis option provides students with the best of both worlds: a student-centered experience at a top-notch research university.
 You’ll immerse yourself in cutting-edge, interdisciplinary research led by innovative faculty.

-At Tufts, one course credit is known as one semester hour unit (SHU).
-Master of Science degrees require a minimum of 30 SHUs and the fulfillment of at least 10 courses at the 100-level or above with grades of S (satisfactory) or at least a B-.
-MS-level thesis research is normally equivalent to two courses (6 SHUs).
+Master of Science degrees require a minimum of 30 credits and the fulfillment of at least 10 courses at the 100-level or above with grades of S (satisfactory) or at least a B-.
+MS-level thesis research is normally equivalent to two courses (6 credits).

 MS in Civil and Environmental Engineering